gnosia93/eliminate-db-hotblock/spring-boot-proxy.md

 In a spring boot application, @Service Component is used transaction management object.
 Here, you are using eventSave(Order order) method call, in order to make method level transcation between aurora rds and redis cache cluster.

-In this example, when we call eventSave method, if database is failed, and if addProductBuyCount (redis call) is failed, Consitency between aurora rds and redis cluster is keeped..
+In the case of database is failed, or redis update(addProductBuyCount) call is failed, all operation is rollbacked and consitency between aurora rds and redis cluster is kept In fact, this is like a trick, because as you know database support transaction, but redis just support atomic operation not transaction.

+So we position redis call(addProductBuyCount) at the end of eventSave(Order order) method call.

 ```
 @Transactional